Elevate CX with unified, enterprise-grade listening

 You can create a list based on the following categories and incorporate them into your social listening tool setting:

-• Your brand's social media handles.
+- Your brand’s social media handles

-• Key topics your audience is interested in.
+- Key topics your audience is interested in

-• Trending industry terms.
+- Trending industry terms

-• Insights you've gathered from your audience.
+- Insights and language gathered from your audience

 Step 4: Take steps to gather your results